Discover more from The Prism

 On the walk back to my apartment I’m furious at myself for mentioning Kosovo, as it cost me the chance for valuable information.
 My strange urge to “correct the record" has always caused me problems.

 In summer 2016 I begin submitting my research on Luton’s jihadists to various publications.
-As an ardent leftist, I submit mainly to leftist publications, but the only interest I get is from rightist publications like The Spectator.
+As an ardent leftist, I submit mainly to leftist publications, but the only interest I get is from conservative publications.
 Frustrated, I self-publish, and begin promoting my work on Twitter.

 My work provokes some of my fellow leftists, who tell me that Islamic extremism is not a result of Islam but of Western colonialism and foreign policy.
 I try to point out that this is a common misconception, that jihadism predates Western colonialism by a thousand years, that jihadists want to destroy not just the West but the entire unbelieving world, and that even Isis themselves say in their magazine Dabiq that their hatred is not due to colonialism or Western foreign policy.
 My interlocutors dismiss all this and tell me I'm an Islamophobe.